How to get the most out of your Black Friday Marketing

 Its important to prioritise products in a Black Friday marketing strategy.
 When you walk into a brick-and-mortar store, the items you want people to notice are right near the entrance or near the checkout.
 This level of thinking needs to be translated to your online store.
 If you have particular Black Friday deals that you want to be the main focus then make sure every customer on your site can see the deal.
 Using graphics and merchandising to put key items at the top of the page are just some of the tactics to get more eyes on the stock you want to sell most of.
 You can also use merchandising rules to put items with the most stock at the top of the page, placing it in the prime spot.

-Need advertising or something adding to your website?
+Do you need help with your advertising or something adding to your website for Black Friday?
 DBS Digital provides Digital Marketing Services and Website Services to assist you with your digital business needs.
 Whatever you need, our dedicated team is ready to help.
+To learn more, get in touch with us today.

 Sign up to our newsletter